 Please let someone of the organizing team know

 Of course we do not want you do get into a more uncomfortable position as you maybe already are.
 You do not need to interact with the person(s) who presumably violated the Code of Conduct.

 In every session-hall you will find one trackhost (the person introducing the speakers) and at least one crew member (wearing a colorful shirt with the word "crew" on it).
 All people who are working on GOTO Berlin are very aware of the Code of Conduct.

 Approach them and let them know.
-In most cases they will bring you to one of the main organizers, so we can write an incident report.
+In most cases they will bring you to one of the main organizers, so we can talk to you and work on further steps with you, and if necessary write an incident report.

 Could you see the names of the people involved?
 Was it a speaker, attendee, service person, organizer, crew?

 In a session hall?
 In the foyer?
 At a sponsor booth? ...

 The approximate time of the behavior.
 (Remember, you have the schedule in your GOTO Guide App to see in what session you just were.)

 - What were the circumstances that led to the incident?